Drug shortages

 Drug shortages lists

-The Current Drug Shortages List provides details about drugs covered by PharmaCare that are in short supply at B.C. community pharmacies.
-It includes coverage options and replacement products PharmaCare is covering during the shortage.
-The list does not include drugs dispensed in hospitals.
+The Current Drug Shortages list provides details about drugs covered by PharmaCare that are in short supply at B.C. community pharmacies.
+It includes coverage options and alternative drugs that PharmaCare is covering during the shortage.
+The list does not include drugs used in hospitals.

-The Resolved Shortages List provides details about drug shortages that have ended and for which PharmaCare is no longer covering a replacement product.
+The Resolved Drug Shortages list provides details about drug shortages that have ended.

-In almost all cases, PharmaCare covers an alternative drug during a shortage.
-During the shortage, coverage for the alternative drug is the same as it would be for the drug that is in short supply (e.g., the plan it is covered under and whether it needs Special Authority approval for coverage).
-For PharmaCare coverage of a specific drug, use the Formulary Search.
+PharmaCare may cover an alternative drug during a shortage.
+Coverage for the alternative drug is often the same as for the drug that is in short supply (e.g., the plan it is covered under and whether it needs Special Authority approval for coverage).
+To look up PharmaCare coverage of a specific drug, use the Formulary Search.

-Note: In many cases, PharmaCare already covers several versions of a drug.
-If one supplier’s version runs short, see Low Cost Alternative Program listings for other versions that PharmaCare already covers.
+PharmaCare often covers several versions of a drug.
+If one supplier’s version runs short, prescribers and pharmacists can consult the Low Cost Alternative program listings to learn whether another version is covered.

-A drug shortage happens when a drug manufacturer or distributor cannot supply enough of a drug to fill prescriptions.
-It can result from various supply and demand causes, including manufacturing issues, distribution issues (including importation) and product discontinuations.
+A drug shortage happens when a drug manufacturer or distributor cannot supply enough of a drug to meet demand.
+It can result from various supply and demand issues, including manufacturing delays, distribution issues (including importation) and product discontinuations.

 Shortages happen fairly regularly.
 Most drug shortages are temporary, but permanent shortages may occur when a drug is discontinued.